amikoelvis/requirement-analysis/README.md

-# requirement-analysis
-A comprehensive documentation project simulating the requirement analysis phase of the software development lifecycle (SDLC).
-Focuses on identifying, structuring, and modeling requirements for a Booking Management System using industry-standard tools and practices.
+# 📘 Requirement Analysis in Software Development

+## 🔍 Introduction

+This repository serves as a practical simulation of the **requirement analysis phase** in the Software Development Life Cycle (SDLC), focusing on a **Booking Management System**.
+It documents the process of gathering, analyzing, and modeling software requirements using industry-standard practices and tools.

+The goal of this project is to demonstrate how clear, structured, and validated requirements lay the foundation for successful software development.
+It includes detailed documentation of functional and non-functional requirements, use cases, user stories, acceptance criteria, and supporting diagrams.